OctopusDeploy/blog/blog/2020-09/choco-laptop-install/index.md

 ![](images/healthy.png "width=500")

-- Last thing I had to do, was create a [Project](https://octopus.com/docs/projects) called **Laptop Provisioning**
+- The next thing I did was create a [Project](https://octopus.com/docs/projects) called **Computer Provisioning**

 ![](images/project.png "width=500")

+- Created a [Lifecycle](https://octopus.com/docs/getting-started-guides/lifecycle) called **Computer Lifeycle** and added just the Provisioning environment into it, and then assigned it to the Project.

 ## Runbook Configuration

 I want to do more than just install Chocolatey packages and I'll touch on these briefly as part of this blog.

-First thing you will want to do is browse to the Project, and add the Runbook named **Install Laptop Dependencies**
+First thing you will want to do is browse to the Project, and add the Runbook named **Install Developer Machine Dependencies**

 ### Set Timezone, Input & Region